 - Short sleeved white T-shirt

-- Plain (non-patterned) tracksuit for cold weather
+- Plain black (non-patterned) tracksuit for cold weather

 Please make sure your child's name is clearly written in all items of clothing.
 Unmarked items will be written in by members of staff.